-Minor's counsel may contact Family Court Services pursuant to Family Code § 3151(c)5 to obtain and provide relevant information regarding the child(ren) they represent.
-However, Family Court Services is prohibited from contacting the minor's counsel pursuant to California Rule of Court 5.235.
+Minor's counsel may contact Family Court Services according to Family Code § 3151(c)5 to obtain and provide relevant information regarding the child(ren) they represent.
+However, Family Court Services is prohibited from contacting the minor's counsel according to California Rules of Court, Rule 5.235.